kotae42/romaudit_cli/README.md

 For commercial licensing, please contact: [your-email@example.com]

-## Acknowledgments

-- Inspired by ROM management needs in the retro gaming community
-- Built with Rust for performance and reliability
-- Thanks to all contributors and testers

 ## Troubleshooting

-### No DAT/XML file found
+### No DAT file found
-Ensure you have a `.dat` or `.xml` file in the current directory.
+Ensure you have a `.dat` file in the current directory.
 The tool automatically detects and uses the first one it finds.

 ### Files not being matched
-- Check that your DAT/XML file uses supported hash types (CRC32, MD5, SHA1)
+- Check that your DAT file uses supported hash types (CRC32, MD5, SHA1)
 - **Ensure ROM files are uncompressed** - ZIP, 7Z, RAR files are not supported
 - Verify file integrity if ROMs are not being recognized